-As a result of our reliance on offshore manufacturing of our products, if goods become difficult or impossible to import into the United States due to war or acts of terrorism, or if either is threatened, our sales and net margins may be materially adversely affected.
+As a result of our reliance on offshore manufacturing of our products, if goods become difficult or impossible to import into the United States due to actual or threatened war or acts of terrorism, our net sales and net margins may be materially adversely affected.
 In the event that commercial transportation is curtailed or substantially delayed, our business may be materially adversely impacted, as we may have difficulty shipping merchandise from foreign facilities, which provide approximately 98% of our manufacturing requirements.
 In addition, any of these events may adversely affect general economic conditions in the United States.
 Further deterioration in prevailing economic conditions in the United States could reduce demand for our products.

 Our ability to import products in a timely and cost-effective manner may be affected by problems at ports or issues that otherwise affect transportation and warehousing providers, such as labor disputes.
 These problems could require us to locate alternative ports or warehousing providers to avoid disruption to our customers.
-These alternatives may not be available on short notice or could result in higher transit costs, which could have an adverse impact on our business and financial condition.
+These alternatives may not be available on short notice or could result in higher transit costs.
 As an example, in September 2002, the Pacific Maritime Association, which represents terminal operators and ocean ship companies, locked out the union workers at a number of ports on the western coast of the United States.
 Although a federal court ordered the ports reopened and the parties ultimately entered into a new union agreement, the lock out caused a significant disruption in the shipment of goods, including our products, into the United States.
+Additionally, the 2002 Pacific Maritime Association lock out required us to re-route to the East coast of the United States shipments that were originally routed to the West coast.
+Rerouting shipments from the West coast to the East coast resulted in longer transit times for many of these shipments.
+A small number of shipments originally scheduled to ship by ocean had to be shipped by air instead which resulted in higher freight costs.
+The 2002 Pacific Maritime Association lock out had an insignificant impact on our results of operations.